NVIDIA/warp/docs/modules/functions.rst

     .. note:: The operation is only atomic on a per-component basis for vectors and matrices.

-.. py:function:: atomic_min(arr: IndexedFabricArray[Any], i: int32, j: int32, k: int32, value: Any) -> Any
+.. py:function:: atomic_min(arr: IndexedFabricArray[Any], i: Int, j: Int, k: Int, value: Any) -> Any
     :noindex:
     :nocontentsentry: